treble37/digger/README.md

-# Nested
+# Digger

 ## Description

-Nested is a collection of helpers to help you operate on nested maps (it will also work on non-nested maps).
+Digger is a collection of helpers to help you operate on nested maps (it will also work on non-nested maps).
 Elixir gives you a great collection of map methods, but sometimes I find myself having to rewrite the same operations specifically for nested maps.

 This library is intended to help your code stay [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).